aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

 .. note::

-    This guide walks you through the manually creating a |cdk| project.
+    This guide walks you through manually creating a |cdk| project.
-    See `Using cdk init to Create a Project`_ for instructions on using the :code:`cdk init` command to create a project from a template in any of the supported languages.
+    See :ref:`using_cdk_init` for instructions on using the :code:`cdk init` command to create a project from a template in any of the supported languages.